tedsuo/shortline/README.md

 - **database**
 - **hosts** hosts an array of host:port pairs (port defaults to 27017 if not speficied)

-## Command Line
+## COMMAND LINE INTERFACE

+The shortline CLI is called "short" and has the following commands:

-Note: valid modes are development, test, and production.
-Defaults to development.
+(Note: for the mode arguments, valid modes are test and production.
+Defaults to production.)

 ```
 start [-m <mode>]